nelson-lang/nelson-gitbook/markdown/en/linear_algebra/bandwidth.md

 ## Output argument

-- lower, upper - lower bandwidth,
+- lower, upper - lower bandwidth: lower, and upper bandwidth: upper of matrix A.
 - R - lower or upper bandwidth.

 ## Description